algolia/search-insights.js/README.md

 ### Cookie usage

 v2 introduces a breaking change which is `useCookie` being `false` by default.
-If it's `false`, `search-insights` doesn't generate anonymous userToken.
-It means no event will be sent until `setUserToken` is explicitly called.

 ### Payload validation